Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 The *descendants* of a node are that node, its children, and the descendants of its children.
-A *subtree* of a tree is the tree given by the descendants of a node, called the *head* of the subtree.
+A *subtree* of a tree is the tree given by the descendants of a particular node, called the *head* of the subtree.

 The *direct path* of a root node is the empty list, and of any other node is the concatenation of that node's parent along with the parent's direct path.
 The